0xSojalSec/HACKING-LLM/README.md

 ## 🤝 Contributing

-We welcome all cyberpunks, netrunners, and code samurais to contribute to CyberScraper 2077!
+We welcome all cyberpunks, netrunners, and code samurais to contribute to HACKING-LLM!
 Whether you're enhancing the main branch, improving the Scrapeless integration, or adding new features, your contributions are valued.

 1. Fork the repository (choose your preferred branch)
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)